pushmix/web-notification/README.md

 * Postcode
 * Country

-The geographical device details are optined during interaction with opt in prompt and may not represent current device location.
+The geographical device details are obtained during interaction with opt-in prompt and may not represent the current device location.

 There are also five graphs and map are available that visualize above information.